HunarPG/ranger-routes/frlg-any-percent-early-abra-glitched-route/route.md

 Box 3 = (...o)               Here the charcater with 3 dots is a seperate character on 3rd page in naming window and tere is no gap after o just type 2 characters
 Box 2 = ( ?"h ?nO)           Here there are 2 empty spaces first is the first character and second is between h and ?
-Box 1 = (dD-nVQ?n)           Here there is no gaps in the box name
+Box 1 = (dS-nVQ?n)           Here there is no gaps in the box name

 Here is how box names look :-